-In recognition of this fact, the TRA approved a WNA mechanism to reduce the impact abnormal weather has on the customers' bills and on the gas utilities' operations.
-In periods of weather colder than normal, the customer receives a credit (refund) on his bill, while in periods of warmer than normal weather, the customer is billed a surcharge.
+Gas Company, a division of Piedmont Natural Gas Company, Inc. and United Cities Gas Company.3 In periods of weather colder than normal, the customer receives a credit on his bill, while in periods of warmer than normal weather, the customer is billed a surcharge.
 Thus, customers' monthly bills should not fluctuate as dramatically and the gas company should have a more stable rate of return.
+The WNA Rider was to be applied to residential and commercial customers' bills during the months of October through May of each year.
+On June 21, 1994, the TPSC issued an Order authorizing the above mentioned gas companies to permanently implement an amended version of the WNA Rider.4